New Psychoactive Substances (NPS)

 Switzerland (FDHA) Prohibits Further Designer Drugs Under Narcotics List Ordinance (NarcLO-FDHA)

-Switzerland expanded its Narcotics List Ordinance (NarcLO-FDHA) in March 2026, prohibiting the manufacture and trade of several new designer drugs and psychoactive substance groups.
-Businesses must verify that these substances are not present in "research chemical" or specialty portfolios to mitigate significant legal risks and ensure compliance with Swiss narcotics legislation.
+Switzerland expanded its Narcotics List Ordinance in March 2026, prohibiting the manufacture and trade of several new designer drugs and psychoactive substance groups.
+This update necessitates immediate portfolio audits to ensure compliance with strict narcotics controls and to mitigate significant legal and operational risks.

 edi.admin.chSwitzerlandSwitzerland